The Club has an active and well-attended programme for girls and boys aged from 7 to 13 years of age.

 The Children’s class is held every Monday night, during school term from 6:45 to 7:45 pm.

-The aim of the children’s class is to give children a practical understanding of techniques to protect themselves.
-Whilst developing their physical and emotional centredness the exercises and interpersonal practice also gives children insight into the humanitarian and harmonising principles that underlie Aikido .
+The aim of the children’s class is to give children a practical understanding of techniques to protect themselves. as well as developing their physical and emotional centredness the exercises and interpersonal practice also gives children insight into the humanitarian and harmonising principles that underlie Aikido.

 The children’s programme has 6 levels of attainment over 6 years.
 Each December an annual grading is conducted to test their progress and a coloured grading rank is awarded.
 The six levels are: first Yellow stripe, second Yellow stripe, first Red stripe, second Red stripe, first Navy stripe, second Navy stripe.
 Each stripe is added to the next so that after a few years children can see their progress.
 This gives children a goal to strive for, and fosters their ongoing development towards more senior skills.

-At the end of the children’s six-year program they are ready to graduate to the senior class, and already a number of students have done so.
+At the end of the children’s six-year program they are ready to graduate to the senior class as a number of students have done.

 What we do NOT teach